Is Thailand Really a Paradise?

 Just the gratuity that is customary and expected in the US costs more than the entire dish in Thailand.

-But before you get too excited, not everything is that cheap in Thailand.
-Cars or some electronics can cost more than in the west for example.
+But – before you get too excited, not everything is that much cheaper in Thailand.
+For example, cars or some electronics can cost quite a bit more than in the western world.
 Gasoline is not cheaper either.

 Massage is not a luxury in Thailand like in western countries where you have to budget for it.

-Here you can just walk into any massage shop and just treat yourself out of the spur of the moment without having to count your money.
+Here you can simply walk into any massage shop and just treat yourself out of the spur of the moment without having to worry if your budget can afford it.